-- For fall plantings, wait until early spring to prune. - If you purchased a bare root tree through mail order, it may already have been cut back.
-If not, it is a good idea to do it immediately after planting. - The long range plan is to prune and train to maintain a 'central leader' type tree (shaped like a Christmas tree).
-This method is also often used for mulberry and cherry trees. - If no branches are present (single whip), trim one year old whips of dwarf trees at 32" 36", semi- dwarf and standard whips at 42" 48".
-Make the cut just above a strong, fat bud. - Side branches will develop in the top 16" under the top where you have cut it.
-A branch that forms 36" from the ground will always be at that height. - Leaving the whips untrimmed may result in branching out too high.
+- If you purchased a bare root tree through mail order, it may already have been cut back.
+If not, it is a good idea to do it immediately after planting. - The long range plan is to prune and train to maintain a 'central leader' type tree (shaped like a Christmas tree). - If no branches are present (single whip), trim one year old whips of dwarf trees at 28 30 inches, semi- dwarf and standard whips at 42 48 inches or 10 inches above the point where the lowest branches are desired.
+Make the cut just above a strong, fat bud.
+This pruning cut will force side branches to develop. - Leaving the whips untrimmed may result in branching out too high. - Let all new shoots grow till early to mid June, or until they are 4 to 6 inches long.
+At this time, three to four side lateral shoots, well distributed at the proper height, are selected to become the main framework.
+All others are removed or pinched back to reduce their growth and competition with the selected shoots.
+The shoots remaining for the main scaffold branches should have wide crotch angles, preferably 45 to 50 degrees.
+Clothespins can be used to ensure wide angles.
+Check the trees a month later to follow-up.